 Prairie Creek is known for its lush and green coastal forest, while Jedidiah Smith is filled with light and is the most photogenic of all the parks.
 Del Norte has a unique location on a prominent coastal bluff, while Redwoods National Park occupies a large and heavily-logged inland valley.
 Humboldt Redwoods is best known for its dark, dense, and flat lowlands.
 Of all the parks in Northern California, Jedediah Smith and Prairie Creek State Parks have the best preserved ecosystems and some of the most scenic hikes.

 The largest trees within these parks are found in the flat bottoms of creek valleys, where the most water resides.
 These flat sections are called alluvial flats, and they host the spectacular, cathedral-like groves of redwoods that the parks are famous for.
 Redwood National Park has 27%, or about 19,000 acres, of its land as old growth.
 Humboldt has the next highest amount at around 17,000 acres.
-Jedediah Smith State Park has the highest percentage of old growth, with it being over 75% of its total land area.
+Jedediah Smith State Park has the highest percentage of old growth redwoods, with it being over 75% of its total land area.

 Short on Time?